|

 Use your favorite Internet search engine, and search on a couple words.
 If

-you live in Alabama, and taking pictures, you might search on "contest
+you live in Alabama, and like taking pictures, you might search on "contest

 Perfect!
 Or perhaps you'd